NTD-Modelling-Consortium/run-sch/README.md

 $ docker run sth-amis-fitting-environment Rscript <NAME OF FITTING SCRIPT>
 ```

+## Running the AMIS algorithm without Docker

+Having setup your local environment in an equivalent way to the Docker file,
+you should be able to run `Rscript <NAME OF FITTING SCRIPT>`.

 ## Renv lock files

 Due to different versions of R requiring different packages, the lock file depends on the version of R.